 Have you come across a piece of furniture that you fell in love with, but the damage was too extensive?
 Maybe there was peeling and chipped veneer, maybe there was water damage, maybe both.
-This is what happened to me on my last furniture flip.
-I picked up this lovely cabinet, but it had extensive damage.
-It took a lot of hard work, and I had to use a good amount of wood filler to get it restored to a useable condition.
+Some projects can be fixed.
+Learning how to use wood filler is a great way to save old pieces from being thrown away.

-If you have never used wood filler before, I’m hear to tell you that it’s not difficult.
-The main concern is prepping the area before you begin, and making sure to use a mask, gloves and a well ventilated area while mixing and using the wood filler.
+If you have never used wood filler before, rest assured that it’s not too difficult.
+The main concern is prepping the area before you begin, and to make sure to use a mask, gloves, and a well-ventilated area while mixing and using the wood filler.

 What You Will Need:

 - Wood Filler (I used MINWAX High Performance Wood Filler)

 - Latex-type Gloves